Streaming Operations, Data Governance, Monitoring

 Automated scaling: Increase capacity when throughput approaches limits

-Traffic shedding: Drop low-priority messages to protect critical flows
+Traffic shedding: Drop low-priority messages (prioritizing critical flows) to protect system stability

 Failover: Route traffic to standby clusters or regions